erizov/Professor/semester_3/lecture_12_ml_algorithms/knn/README.md

 ### Application

 5. Can you implement Knn from memory without looking at the code?
-6. What real-world problem could you solve using Knn?
+6. What real-world problem could youaddresse using Knn?

 ### Debugging

 7. What are the most common mistakes when implementing Knn?
-8. How would you test your Knn implementation?
+8. How would you test your Knn deployment?

-**Scoring**: If you can answer 6+ questions confidently, you've mastered this algorithm!
+**Scoring**: If you can answer 6+ questions confidently, you've mastered this atechnique

 ## Algorithm Visualization